-For the Year Ende d December 31, Continuing operations 201 5 201 6 2017 (in tl housands of US\$, exc cept for percentages s) % of % of % of Amount Revenues Amount Revenues Amount Revenues Subscriptions 82,435 78.6 90,163 64.0 84,956 42.1 Online advertising 4,802 4.6 16,874 12.0 22,484 11.1 Product revenue 2,512 2.4 4,543 3.2 32,894 16.3 Other internet value-added services 15,088 14.4 29,405 20.8 61,577 30.5 Total 104,837 100.0 140,985 100.0 201,911 100.0
+For the Year Ended December 31, 2010 2016 2017 US\$ % US\$ % US\$ % Continuing operations • (in thousands, except for percentages) Subscriptions 90,163 64.0 84,956 42.1 81,877 35.3 Online advertising 16,874 12.0 22,484 11.1 27,781 12.0 Product revenue 4,543 3.2 32,894 16.3 54,604 23.5 Other internet value-added services 29,405 20.8 61,577 30.5 67,870 29.2 Total 140,985 100.0 201,911 100.0 232,132 100.0

 Subscriptions.
 We introduced our cloud acceleration subscription services in March 2009.
 We generate revenues from providing our users with exclusive services, such as access to high-speed online transmission, premium acceleration or access privileges, for a time-based subscription fee.
-The standard subscription fee is RMB10 (US\$ 1.5) per month or RMB99 (US\$ 14.8) per year, and we also offer premium subscription packages with prices at RMB15 (US\$ 2.2) per month or RMB149 (US\$ 22.2) per year or RMB30 (US\$ 4.5) per month or RMB288 (US\$ 42.9) per year to cater to subscribers' different demand for acceleration speed and user experience, which are becoming increasingly popular among our subscribers.
-Our subscription revenues, as a percentage of our revenues, decreased from 78.6% in 2015 to 64.0% in 2016, and further to 42.1% in 2017.
+The standard subscription fee is RMB10 (US\$1.5) per month or RMB99 (US\$15.0) per year, and we also offer premium subscription packages with prices at RMB15 (US\$2.3) per month or RMB149 (US\$22.6) per year or RMB30 (US\$4.5) per month or RMB288 (US\$43.7) per year to cater to subscribers' different demand for acceleration speed and user experience, which are becoming increasingly popular among our subscribers.
+Our subscription revenues, as a percentage of our revenues, decreased from 64.0% in 2016 to 42.1% in 2017, and further to 35.3% in 2018.

 The most significant factor that directly affects our subscription revenues is the number of subscribers.
 We may maintain our subscriber base in the future by expanding our offering of fee-based services, but important factors outside of our control, such as the PRC government's regulation and censorship of information disseminated over the internet, may have a material adverse impact on our cloud acceleration services, which in turn may have an adverse effect on the number of our subscribers and on our revenues and results of operations.
 For example, in April 2014, the Chinese government initiated a campaign to enhance and enforce its scrutiny on internet content in China, particularly for pomographic content, and various websites were subject to penalties and in some cases outright suspension of website operations.
 We regularly conducted internal compliance investigation to ensure that the content transmitted by our products is in compliance with the strict standards set out by the authorities.
-We deleted millions of cached files, added thousands of keywords to our automatic keyword filtration system and permitted temporary suspension of services by approximately 207,000 existing subscribers as of the end of 2017.
+We deleted millions of cached files, added thousands of keywords to our automatic keyword filtration system and permitted temporary suspension of services by approximately 192,000 existing subscribers as of the end of 2018.
 See "Item 3.
 Key Information-D. Risk Factors-Risks related to doing business in China-Regulation and censorship of information disseminated over the internet in China have adversely affected our business and may continue to adversely affect our business, and we may be liable for the digital media content on our platform."
 In the future, there may be other laws and regulations that lead to further voluntary or forced removal of content or other measures to ensure compliance with standards set out by relevant regulatory authorities, which may further reduce our subscriber base.
 To date, we have not been able to quantify the magnitude and extent of such impact.